truedawrin/Cybersecurity.portfolio/README.md

 ## About Me

+16 year old.
 Learning cybersecurity from the ground up, aiming for a SOC Analyst role.
 Following a path of networking fundamentals → Security+ → hands-on labs.